Friday, October 25, 2024

 Chilly Morning: Frost on a Subalpine Fir, Abies lasiocarpa

 As I left the house for the 25-minute drive to the trailhead, the trailhead temperature was a reported 27 degrees.
-The thermometer in my truck would bounce all around from 26 to 29 degrees as I drove out Century Boulevard with no other traffic, a benefit of hiking on a weekday and after the primary hiking season.
+The thermometer in my truck would bounce all around from 26 to 29 degrees as I drove out Century Drive with no other traffic, a benefit of hiking on a weekday and after the primary hiking season.

 When I arrived at the Green Lakes Trailhead just opposite Sparks Lake, the temperature at 09:20 was 29 degrees.
 In the summer, I would have already been on the trail for an hour by this time of day, but in the shoulder season, that extra hour for it to warm up is a good thing.
-Coming down the backside of Mt Bachelor, there was widespread frost on the road and the trees, with little bits of snow here and there.
+Coming down the backside of Mt.
+Bachelor, there was widespread frost on the road and the trees, with little bits of snow here and there.

 As I headed north on the trail beside Fall Creek, the bridge across the creek at the start of the hike was terribly slippery from ice (as was the other bridge further upstream).
-My new in March trail runners have nearly 1000 miles on them this season and they are no longer as grippy as they once were.
+My new-in-March trail runners have nearly 1000 miles on them this season and they are no longer as grippy as they once were.
 It is pretty much time to retire these shoes.
 I certainly will start the 2025 season in a new pair.

 Fall Color: Red Osier Dogwood, Cornus sericea